-AREA OF APPLICATION
+AREAS OF APPLICATION

 - 1. This measure applies to the following High Seas Areas (HSAs): - a.
-I1 the area of high seas bounded by the Exclusive Economic Zones of Palau and Indonesia to the west, Indonesia and Papua New Guinea to the South, Micronesia and PNG to the east and Micronesia to the north; - b.
-I2 the area of high seas bounded by the Exclusive Economic Zones of PNG, Micronesia, Marshall Islands, Nauru, Kiribati, Tuvalu, Fiji, and Solomon Islands;
+I1 the area of high seas bounded by the Exclusive Economic Zones of Palau and Indonesia to the west, Indonesia and Papua New Guinea to the South, Micronesia and PNG to the east and Micronesia to the north;

-- c.
+- b.
+12 the area of high seas bounded by the Exclusive Economic Zones of PNG, Micronesia, Marshall Islands, Nauru, Kiribati, Tuvalu, Fiji, and Solomon Islands; - c.
 I8 the area of high seas bounded by the Exclusive Economic Zones of the Cook Islands to the west, French Polynesia to the east and Kiribati to the north; - d.
 I9 the area of high seas bounded by the Exclusive Economic Zones of Vanuatu, Solomon Islands and Fiji; and - e.
-H4 The area of high seas bounded by the equator and the Exclusive Economic Zones of Kiribati, Tokelau, Tuvalu, United States of America and Wallis and Futuna. - 2.
+H4 The area of high seas bounded by the equator and the Exclusive Economic Zones of Kiribati, Tokelau, Tuvalu, United States of America and Wallis and Futuna. - f.
+I7a that part of high seas area I7 bounded by the Exclusive Economic Zones of New Caledonia, FFA members and the line of longitude 177°W - 2.
 A map showing these HSAs is attached (attachment A).